Transport (typeface): Digitisations

 The original Transport family, with its two weights, has been digitised by URW++.

 New Transport

 It is an updated and expanded version of the original typeface, been developed by Henrik Kubel of A2/SW/HK Limited and Margaret Calvert during 2012.

 The original release includes six different weights (Thin, Light, Regular, Medium, Bold, Black) with complementary oblique stylings.
 It also has other features including text figures and small capitals.
-Semibold weight was added between 2018-08-29 and 2018-09-02.
+Semibold weight was added between 2 August 2018 and 2 September 2018.

-Logo of the American cybersecurity and data backup company, Datto, Inc. used New Transport Medium typeface.

 GDS Transport

 It is a custom version of New Transport designed by New Transport designers, for use in the UK Government Digital Service web site (GOV.UK) in 2012, where it has been selected as the sole font for all text.

 Transport New

 An updated though unofficial family based upon Transport was first released by independent foundry K-Type in 2008.
 The family includes Light, Medium and Heavy weights along with true italics which were added in 2015.

-This family is the main UI typeface of Untitled Goose Game made by House House in 2019.